aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 ## 5 The Beginning of Something Great

-**Dan Notes:  Cindy and I met at a dance at the university.
+**Cindy and I met at a dance at the university.
 We spent a lot of time together, but I was planning a great adventure with Pat to ride mountain bikes from Kenya to South Africa.
 I wasn't sure if I would be coming back to Alaska.
 I told Cindy that I liked her so much, and I didn’t want to break her heart or my own when it was time to leave.
 So I suggested we slow down and make some space.
 After three days apart, I saw her at the gym working out with a girlfriend.
 I had been missing her so much, I asked her to take a walk later in the day.
 Reluctantly she agreed.
 After that, we were inseparable.**

 **Eventually our love blossomed into an unexpected pregnancy.
 Within 5 months of knowing that a baby was coming, we were married.
 We left school and got a small apartment in Anchorage.
 I took a job at the airport loading cargo planes and rode a bicycle to work.
 I took a few classes in Anchorage toward my degree.
 Chip and Linda came to Alaska when Adam was about 5 months old.
 We showed them the town.
 It made me very homesick when they left.
 After David was born, Cindy was the best and most beautiful mother a child ever had.
 We stayed in Anchorage for about a year and a half before going back to Fairbanks, living in married student housing, and both finishing our degrees.**

 <Image align="center" border={false} caption="May 17, 1985  Chip was my best man, and Dad was one of the ushers (the original usher broke his leg skiing)" src="https://files.readme.io/bc1be03132284f312d64650fe6c76ab8ab6d98472acd7f3317cbe50889102d75-wedding.jpg" />

 **I wish I had been able to do the bike trip with Pat, but even so, I have no regrets.**

+**The actual letter is short because the important content of the letter were pictures of them visiting us that we sent to them.**

 January 21, 1986